publicissapient-france/workshop-backbone/README.md

 1. #### Displaying static data in Backbone View
     - Cut/paste the table in index.html#content into the templates/table.html
     - Instantiate the LogView in app.js
-    - Bind #content to LogsView.el in app.js : 2 methods (at construct view or after)
+    - Bind #content to LogsView.el in app.js: 2 methods (at construct view or after)
-    - Implement LogsView "render" method : inject the html template in the "el" element.
-(Feel free to use your favorite template engine : [underscore](http://underscorejs.org/#template) or [Handlebars](http://handlebarsjs.com/expressions.html).
+    - Implement LogsView "render" method: inject the html template in the "el" element.
+(Feel free to use your favorite template engine: [underscore](http://underscorejs.org/#template) or [Handlebars](http://handlebarsjs.com/expressions.html).
 Both are included in global scope.)
     - Call "render" in initialize
     - Test in navigator

 2. #### Using real data
     - Define data url in LogsCollection
-    - In the initialize method of LogView :
+    - In the initialize method of LogView:
         - create a LogCollection as view collection attribute
-        - listenTo collection sync event for rendering view, (instead of calling explicitly render !)
+        - listenTo collection sync event for rendering view, (instead of calling explicitly render!)
         - fetch the collection
-    - LogsView render method : inject collection.toJSON into template
+    - LogsView render method: inject collection.toJSON into template
     - Make template dynamic: (using <%= underscore %> or {{#handlebars}} to the template markup)
     - Format every data in the template file with <% any js code you need %>
-    - !!! careful, json data from server doesn't match exactly the columns expected : you have to implement the parse method of the model (Log) of LogCollection
+    -!!! careful, json data from server doesn't match exactly the columns expected: you have to implement the parse method of the model (Log) of LogCollection

 ### Step 2: Displaying search filter and using it